AlexBezuska/Code-of-Conduct/code-of-conduct.md

 ### What to do if you need help

-If you witness or are subject to unacceptable behavior, or experience marginalizing or silencing behavior that limits your full participation in any GameDevLou event, please talk to any of the following people:
+If you witness or are subject to unacceptable behavior, or experience marginalizing or silencing behavior that limits your full participation in any Louisville Makes Games event, please talk to any of the following people:

 *   The host of the event you are attending (listed on the event page)
 *   Alex Bezuska  *He/Him*  <abezuska@louisvillemakesgames.org>
 *   Allen-Michael Brower  *He/Him*  <abrower@louisvillemakesgames.org>
+*   Barry Rowe  *He/Him*  <browe@louisvillemakesgames.org>
+*   Cara Smith Bezuska  *She/Her*  <csmith@louisvillemakesgames.org>
+*   Chip Lynch  *He/Him*  <chip@chiplynch.com>
 *   Eric Lathrop  *He/Him*  <elathrop@louisvillemakesgames.org>
-*   Chip Lynch  *He/Him*  <chip@chiplynch.com>
-*   Mattie “Mint” Richards  *She/Her*  <mrichards@louisvillemakesgames.org>
-*   Barry Rowe  *He/Him*  <browe@louisvillemakesgames.org>
-*   Cara Smith  *She/Her*  <csmith@louisvillemakesgames.org>
+*   Veronica Rivera  *She/Her*  <vrevera@louisvillemakesgames.org>

 Your conversation will be held in confidence.